Sustainability and the environment

 We compensate for these “sins” by supporting environmental projects.
 In 2017, it was a rainforest project in Africa.
 We supported the organization Plant-for-the-Planet.org in 2018 and expect to continue to do so in the long term.

-Photocopy paper was replaced with recycled paper across the entire organization in 2018, and all printed material will gradually follow in the coming year.
+Photocopy paper was replaced with recycled paper across the entire organization in 2018.

-We’ve scrapped disposable coffee cups, and will do so in the wellness areas in the near future.
+We’ve scrapped disposable coffee cups, also in the wellness areas.

 We’ve eliminated the use of plastic straws.